sodul/terraform-provider-clumio/docs/guides/user_guide.md

     - DataGroup can be created from Settings->Organizational Units->Set up data groups

 <a name="sample-configuration"></a>
-## Sample Configuration
+## Sample configuration
-This sample Terraform configuration uses every resource in the Clumio Terraform Provider.
+This sample Terraform configuration highlights several resources in the Clumio Terraform Provider.
 - Downloads and instantiates the Clumio Provider and AWS Provider.
 - Creates a connection with AWS (clumio_aws_connection) and installs the Clumio module for Protect onto it.
 - Creates custom Clumio resources, including: